-The backlight setting is restored to the final saved setting when the device is turned off and on again.
+It enables you to adjust the keypad and display backlight level according to your personal preferences.
+It ranges between 00-05.
+Backlight setting is restored to the final setting when the device is turned off and on again.
 This setting is common in all modes; change made in any mode also applies to the other modes.